jordanleven/jordanleven.github.io/README.md

 # Jordan's Personal Website

 Hello there!
 You may be wondering what this repository is for.
 Although my main website is located at [jordanleven.com], the exact same site is also available on GitHub at [jordanleven.github.io].
-This repository contains distribution files, not source code files.
+This repository contains distribution files, not source code.
 Whenever a new version of the site is released using [Standard Version], a GitHub Actions pipeline builds the distribution files and simultaneously deploys them to the production instance of [jordanleven.com] and commits them in this repository, making them available for [jordanleven.github.io].
-While jordanleven.com is hosted on [Netlify][netlify], jordanleven.github.io is hosted on GitHub pages.
+While jordanleven.com is hosted on [Netlify][netlify], jordanleven.github.io is hosted on GitHub Pages.

 ## Changes